 Because of the laborious time it takes to produce linen yarn, and the manual processes that have to be undertaken, linen has become a higher-priced commodity and considered among many to be a ‘luxury’ fabric.

-Although we said earlier that linen doesn’t need much fertiliser or pesticides, it doesn’t mean it’s never used.
+Although linen doesn’t technically need much fertiliser or pesticides, that doesn’t mean they’re never used.
 In fact, most non-organic flax is grown using nitrates.
 Excess nitrates can get into water streams and harm our ecosystems.
-On the pesticides front, linen usually needs less than other crops, but again, unless the linen brand or product is certified organic (the good news is that the Global Organic Textile Standard (GOTS) also applies to linen), there’s no guarantee no harmful pesticides have been used.
+On the pesticides front, linen usually needs less than other crops, but again, unless the linen brand or product is certified organic (the good news is that the Global Organic Textile Standard also applies to linen), there’s no guarantee no harmful pesticides have been used.

-In short, if you want to invest in sustainable linen, look for organic certifications or for brands that trace the product all the way back to the crop, be prepared to fork out a little extra cash for your items, and learn to care for your linen to get the most of out of it for many seasons to come.
+In short, if you want to invest in the best lower-impact linen, look for organic certifications or for brands that trace the product all the way back to the crop, be prepared to fork out a little extra cash for your items, and learn to care for your linen to get the most of out of it for many seasons to come.

-Linen wins because it’s durable, can be more sustainable than most other materials, and it makes you feel like you’re on a yacht in the Mediterranean when you’re wearing it.
+Linen gets our vote because it’s durable, can be made more sustainably than most other materials, and—bonus—it makes you feel like you’re on a yacht in the Mediterranean when you’re wearing it.
 In our Ultimate Material Guide, we rank organic linen at the top with “Your best bets”, and even regular linen gets a spot in our list of “Third bests”.

 Time to invest in some linen?

-These brands have some great sustainable linen worth checking out.
+These brands have some great linen lines worth checking out.